StetHD/tarifa-book/usage/wp8.md

 * `product_name` the final app name which is shown on your devices's OS.
 * `product_file_name` the name of the compiled .xap file.
-* `guid` the guid of the application, this is needed to uniquely identify the app (tarifa create will generate some for you) and hence being able to run multiple variations of it.
+* `guid` the guid of the application, this is needed to uniquely identify the app (tarifa create will generate some for you) and hence to be able to run multiple variations of it.

 ### Release